Sojourner Consulting is a mission-driven planning and strategic consultancy.

 76ers Community Impact Assessment

-Facilitate conversations among groups with diverse interests, including developers, policymakers, and philanthropy.
+Convene conversations among groups with many interests, including developers, policymakers, and philanthropy.

 Projects